bean-mhm/img-aligner/README.md

 section to open a file dialog and choose the image you want to distort.
 Next, hit _Load Target Image_ to load the target image.

-> If one of the images is darker or brighter than the other by a linear factor (as is the case for exposure bracketed images), you can adjust the _Base / Target Image Multiplier_ to compensate for that.
+2. Use sliders in the _TRANSFORM_ section to apply a linear transform to the grid vertices.

-2. Adjust grid warping settings in the _GRID WARPER_ section and hit _Recreate Grid Warper_.
+3. Adjust grid warping settings in the _GRID WARPER_ section and hit _Recreate Grid Warper_.

-3. Adjust optimization settings in the _OPTIMIZATION_ section and hit _Start Alignin'_ to start minimizing the cost.
+4. Adjust optimization settings in the _OPTIMIZATION_ section and hit _Start Alignin'_ to start minimizing the cost.

-4. Observe optimization statistics and a plot of the cost over time in the _STATS_ section.
+5. Observe optimization statistics and a plot of the cost over time in the _STATS_ section.
+The image viewer will switch to the difference image and update it in realtime.

 You can see the currently selected image in the _Image Viewer_ tab, and you can choose to display another image.
-You can also adjust the exposure and the zoom level, tick the _flim_ checkbox to apply the [flim](https://github.com/bean-mhm/flim) transform on the image when displaying, or tick _Preview Grid_ to see a preview of the grid used for warping.
+You can also adjust the exposure and the zoom level, check _flim_ to apply the [flim](https://github.com/bean-mhm/flim) color transform on the image when displaying, or check _Preview Grid_ to see a preview of the grid used for warping.

 Note that, every time you change the grid warper settings, the grid warper gets destroyed along with its images (the warped / difference / cost images) so you need to click on _Recreate Grid Warper_ again.

+# Getting Better Results

+img-aligner is designed to work with images that are already extremely similar, i.e. the initial difference should be low.
+If the two images are so different that most features don't overlap, img-aligner will do a pretty bad job.

+## Uniform Transform

+For a better start, you can adjust sliders in the _TRANSFORM_ section to apply a uniform offset, scale, and rotation to the grid vertices.
+If set properly, this can help reduce the initial difference.

+## Images with Different Brightnesses

+If one of the base or target images is brighter or darker than the other by a linear factor (as is the case for exposure-bracketed images), adjust the _Base / Target Image Multiplier_ in the _IMAGES_ section to compensate for that.

+## Warp Strength Decay

+By default, the warp strength is constant and has a tiny value.
+This works well for images with tiny differences, but for larger differences, you can increase both the _Warp Strength_ and the _Warp Strength Decay_ which controls the rate of decay of the warp strength.
+That is, the warp strength will be scaled by `e^(-di)` where `d` is the decay rate and `i` is the number of iterations.
+A typical value could be 0.001.
+To avoid getting near zero after decaying for too long, you can set the _Min Warp Strength_ value to clamp the warp strength at a lower limit.

+This decay lets us start with a high warp strength to cancel out larger differences between the images and slowly turn down the warp strength to work on smaller differences.

 # Command Line Interface